designstem/projects/biomimicry/index.md

 - How much total weight does the object have?
 - How much juice does it contain?
-- How much can you strech the orange?
+- How much can you stretch the orange?
 - What physical characteristics do you think that the orange has?
-- Which material &ndash; the containers inside or the external support protection material of the orange outside &ndash; is lighter or heavier?
+- Which material &ndash; the containers inside or the outer support protection material of the orange outside &ndash; is lighter or heavier?
 - Can you see, microscopically, the film that fixes the containers of the orange and guess how they stick together?
 - Do you think the object is proportional to your hand or your head?
 - Can you calculate the weight of the orange splitting the materials?